Notnec/Elementary-Quantum-Epidemic-Process/README.md

 The code is currently set on "dyndata_collection()".
 To switch, comment the latter and uncomment "PDdata_collection()".

-In the same folder where the main file is located four additional folders must be prepared: "Density_Movies", "PD_final_population", "PD_ID_times" and "Population_evolution".
+In the same folder where the main file is located four additional folders must be prepared: "Density_Movies", "PD_Final_population", "PD_ID_times" and "Population_evolution".

 In order to pass parameters to the main, the user can either follow the instructions and enter they manually as they are requested on screen OR prepare two auxiliary txt files: "dyninput.txt" and "PD_input.txt", the first in order to guide dyndata_collection(), the second for PDdata_collection().